xvrh/lottie-flutter/README.md

   fit: BoxFit.fill,
 )
 ```

+`width` and `height` are optionals and fallback on the size imposed by the parent or on the intrinsic size of the lottie
+animation.

 ### Custom loading
 This example shows how to load and parse a Lottie composition from a json file.